Select a language

-In simple terms, the Internet of Things (IoT) refers to an ongoing trend of connecting all kinds of physical objects to the internet, especially ones that you might not expect.
-This can mean everything from common household objects like refrigerators and lightbulbs, to business assets like shipping labels and medical devices, to unprecedented wearables, smart devices, and even smart cities that only exist because of IoT.
+The Internet of Things (IoT) refers to the process of connecting everyday physical objects to the internet—from common household objects like lightbulbs; to healthcare assets like medical devices; to wearables, smart devices, and even smart cities.

-Industrial IoT (IIoT): Imagine the lifecycle of heavy machinery used on a construction site.
-Different human operators may put different levels of stress on the equipment over time, and break-downs for any number of reasons are an expected part of operations.
-Now consider the implementation of specialized sensors to those parts of the machinery that are most prone to breakage and overuse.
-Not only are sensors like this used for predictive maintenance and to improve human proficiency (an example of real-time data collection and analysis), but also to feed data back to the factory where engineers can improve new model designs (an example of longer-term data analysis).
+Imagine the lifecycle of heavy machinery used on a construction site.
+Different professionals may stress equipment differently over time, and break downs for any number of reasons are an expected part of operations.
+Specialized sensors can be added to parts of the machinery that are most prone to breaking or overuse.
+These sensors canbe used for predictive maintenance, to improve human proficiency (an example of real-time data collection and analysis), and inform the engineers who designed the machinery on how to improve new models (an example of longer-term data analysis).

-Logistics and transportation IoT: One of the first implementations of IoT in the logistics and transportation industry involved labelling shipping containers with radio-frequency identification (RFID) devices.
-These simple labels store digital data that can be captured by a reader through radio waves as long as the RFID is within a certain distance of a reader.
-At first, this allowed logistics companies to track when containers arrived at certain checkpoints where RFID readers were installed, like a warehouse or shipping yard.
-Advancements in IoT have now led to battery-powered smart tracking devices to replace RFID, though.
-These devices can transmit data continuously to IoT applications without the need for on-site readers, meaning companies can analyze real-time data for a shipment across every stretch of the supply chain.
+One of the first implementations of IoT in the logistics and transportation industry involved labelling shipping containers with radio-frequency identification (RFID) devices.
+These labels store data that can be captured by radio waves—allowing logistics companies to track container movements at certain RFID-enabled checkpoints (like a warehouse or shipping yard).
+Advancements in IoT have now led to battery-powered tracking devices that continuously transmit data to IoT applications without the need for on-site readers; allowing companies to analyze real-time data for a shipment across the supply chain.

 IoT and edge computing

-In the realm of IoT, the ability of devices to utilize compute power is becoming increasingly valuable as a means to rapidly analyze data in real-time, and for good reason.
-Simply sending or receiving data can be an important step in an IoT solution, but sending, receiving, and analyzing data together with IoT applications opens up many more possibilities.
+The ability for devices to compute is becoming increasingly valuable as a means to rapidly analyze data in real-time.
+Simply sending or receiving data marked the advent of IoT.
+But sending, receiving, and analyzing data together with IoT applications is the future.

-In a cloud computing model, compute resources and services are often centralized at large datacenters, which are accessed by end users at the "edge" of a network.
-This model has proven cost advantages and more efficient resource sharing capabilities.
-However, new forms of end-user experiences like IoT need compute power closer to where a physical device or data source actually exists, i.e. at the network’s "edge."
+In a cloud computing model, compute resources and services are often centralized at large datacenters.
+These datacenters are accessed by IoT-enabled devices at the edge of a network.
+It's a model that reduces some costs and shares resources more efficiently.
+But, effective IoT requires more compute power closer to where a physical device actually exists.

-In response to this, edge computing refers to a model that distributes compute resources out to the "edge" of a network when necessary, while continuing to centralize resources in a cloud model when possible.
-It is a solution to the problem of needing to quickly provide actionable insights based on time-sensitive data.
-Coordinating a fleet of driverless vehicles transporting containers with smart tracking devices is a flashy example, but there are many smaller, more practical implementations as well.
+Edge computing distributes compute resources to that edge, while all other resources are centralized in a cloud.
+This specific compute placement provides quickly actionable insights using time-sensitive data.
+Coordinating a fleet of driverless vehicles transporting containers with smart tracking devices is a flashy example, but there are many more practical implementations as well.

 Red Hat® AMQ—based on open source communities like Apache ActiveMQ and Apache Kafka—is a flexible messaging platform that delivers information reliably, enabling real-time integration.
 It provides remote service interfaces for connecting large numbers of IoT devices to a messaging back end.